Argent77/A7-ChaosSorcerer/A7-ChaosSorcerer/readme/readme.txt

 Overview
 ~~~~~~~~

-A mod for BG:EE, BG2:EE, EET (Enhanced Edition Trilogy) and IWD:EE that introduces the new
+A mod for BG:EE, BG2:EE, EET (Enhanced Edition Trilogy) and IWD:EE that introduces the new kit
+"Chaos Sorcerer" which can be seen as the Wild Mage counterpart for the Sorcerer class.
+For more
-Sorcerer kit "Chaos Sorcerer".
-For more details see the "Kit Description" section below.
+details see the "Kit Description" section below.

 The mod will also somewhat change the spell selection of Wild Mages.
 More information can be found
 in the "Components" section below.